 We address all these questions and would like to help Chinese language teachers to have the best Chinese classes in town, and to build a truly student-centered learning environment.
 Students are no longer requested to be obedient and take notes all the time.
 They can move around, learn Chinese and have a great learning experience!

 Being a native Chinese speaker helps linguistically (Native speakers can always tell something does not sound right), but does not automatically qualify a Chinese teacher to be culturally competent.

-This training is about how to reduce teacher's speaking time to the minimum, which is about 30% of the class time.
-That is to say, in a 90 minute class, teacher should speak for no more than 30 minutes.
+This training is about how to reduce teacher's speaking time to the minimum, which is about 30% of class time.
+That is to say, in a 90 minute class, teachers should speak for no more than 30 minutes.
 For every 5 minutes that teacher is speaking, students should speak for the next 10 minutes.

 This kind of time allocation determines that each class should be divided into a few sections with different activities.
 Each section targets a key issue.
 A few minutes explanations and instructions from the teacher are sufficient to bring the students together.

 Teachers learn how to use interactive activities and stimulating drills to bring all students into the class, and how to focus more on students' expressions not on their pronunciation.

 Why do students still need Chinese language teachers?
 With a smart device, anyone can order food in a restaurant, bargain in a market, or do a self-introduction.
 Anyone who studies 1000 flash cards of characters can understand the street signs (that's probably all they can do).